 sources, marketing, PR, refreshments and Wi-Fi, plus support and advice.
 Also,

-- In return for all the above we request you provide free, good quality, hands-on and creative activities and tuition, with all materials provided by you, to members
+- In return for all the above we require you to provide free, good quality, hands-on and meaningful creative activities and tuition, with all materials provided by you, to members

 of the public from 10am–4pm on your allocated days.